Skip to content

 • Run aborts after the first error alert (result["abort_run"] = True → CLI breaks the metric loop).

 • No persistent cooldown between separate dtk run invocations.
 Storing state in the DB doesn’t help when the DB itself is down, and a local file would break the dbt-style stateless model.
-Use cron schedule cadence to space out repeated alerts.
+Use cron schedule cadence to space out repeated alerts — and note that dtk run itself exits 1 on this failure (see Exit Codes), so a scheduler can gate on that directly rather than relying on error_alerting reaching a channel.

 • A flaky channel cannot crash the run — dispatch is wrapped in its own try/except.